watersofoblivion/dataless/README.md

 A handful of resources are retained on template deletion, namely the buckets containing the data lake and the source code, and the source code repository if CodeCommit was used.

+Security has been designed into the warehouse.
+All data is encrypted in flight and at rest and IAM roles have minimal permissions.
+(Notable exceptions: EMR clusters and script instances are unencrypted, and the API is unauthenticated.)

 Self-Guided Demo
 ===